These instructions are accurate as of December 5, 2017.

 1. Download at MC Command Center Deaderpool’s Tumbr.

 There are two files.
 The first is the majority of the modules zipped together.
-The second is MCWhoohoo which used to only be available on sexysims as it affects the pregancy and relationship of your played sims.
+The second is MCWhoohoo and affects the pregnancy and relationships of your played sims.

 2. Unzip the file